 Biplob Dev

-Prior to working as an independent business consultant at D Cloud Solutions, I have worked in several IT companies including TCS (TATA Consultancy Services) as a Business Transformation Manager implementing ERP software for Small & Medium Businesses.
-Today I devote more time to learning UX Design, SEO, Marketing & Business Analytics.
+Prior to working as an independent marketing consultant at D Cloud Solutions, He has worked in several IT companies including TCS (TATA Consultancy Services) as a Business Transformation Manager implementing ERP software for small and medium businesses.
+Today he devotes more time implementing websites along with UX Design, best SEO practices & Business Analytics.

 Related posts